Article

 Aggregators:

 • Aggregators, like Synergi, combine multiple flexible assets into a single, manageable entity that can participate in reserve markets.
 For example, and individual EV driver cannot enter flexibility markets alone due to low consumption levels.
 However, by aggregating the power of 150 drivers, aggregators can meet the minimum capacity requirements for balancing markets.
 The aggregator controls the loads, makes the bids, and ensures all stakeholders are informed about what is happening.
+However, Synergi's technical aggregation capabilities enable utility companies to use similar capabiilities to aggregate and trade residential flexibility themselves.

 Creating a win-win situation for all